Michael Kors Buys Italy's Versace Fashion House For $2.12 Billion

 The combined company is also projected to change the geographic footprint of Michael Kors Holdings.
 The fashion brand wants to reduce its reliance on business in the Americas and raise its exposure in Asia.

 Designer Michael Kors founded his fashion and design company in 1981 in Manhattan, where it's still based.
 It blossomed with an emphasis on expensive handbags and a commitment to selling its products in department stores.
-The Versace purchase continues its attempts both to diversify its offerings, and to benefit from high-end luxury sales.
+The Versace purchase continues its attempts both to diversify its offerings and to benefit from high-end luxury sales.

 In addition to its flagship line, Michael Kors also includes luxury shoemaker and accessories brand Jimmy Choo — which it bought last summer, for $1.2 billion.